 - Increased family economic security including wealth retention and reduced family displacement.

 Vice President of Maryland Programs

 The organization is looking for an impactful leader and experienced professional who can implement and oversee various direct service program operations in Maryland.
 The program mission of the organization is to create and advance access to healthy, lead safe and energy efficient homes for children and aging adults in Maryland.
 Continue »

-The Environmental Health Educator conducts community training and home visits with families in Baltimore City and throughout the Baltimore Metro region.
-GHHI believes that direct one-on-one education and home prevention education training coupled with coordinated housing intervention services is the most effective way to empower and support families who are addressing issues such as asthma triggers, lead hazards, household injury risks, and high energy costs.
+The Environmental Health Educator – Prince George’s County position will work primarily with low income families with young children with asthma who need asthma, healthy homes and energy efficiency services by providing prevention education, helping families to access GHHI’s prevention resources, assisting clients in accessing other housing services programs, and in developing client action plans to prevent asthma episodes, lead poisoning and household injuries.
+The Environmental Health Educator conducts community trainings and home visits with families primarily in Prince George’s County and throughout the Metro region.
+GHHI believes that direct one-on-one education and home prevention education training coupled with coordinated housing intervention services is the most effective way to empower and support families who are addressing issues such as asthma triggers, lead hazards, household injury risks and high energy costs.
 Continue »

 Hazard Reduction Worker